mojaloop/ml-perf-characterization/fspiop-agreement/20231005/s4-1696546237009/README.md

 ## Observations

-- Max ops/s of 127, up from baseline with matching config of 113 ops/s.
+- Max ops/s of 80, up from baseline with matching config of 73 ops/s.
-- Lowered Iteration duration increased to an average of 103ms from 115ms from baseline with matching config.
+- Lowered Iteration duration increased to an average of 12.7ms.

 ## Recommendations